thisiskushal31/blog/src/content/blog/markdown/es_deployment_guide_0_elasticsearch_hub.md

 ## Series Updates & Maintenance

-**Current Version:** August 2025
+**Current Version:** October 2025

-**Elasticsearch Version:** 9.1.1
+**Elasticsearch Version:** 9.1.5

-**Kubernetes Compatibility:** 1.30+
+**Kubernetes Compatibility:** 1.28+

 This series is actively maintained with the latest Elasticsearch releases, platform updates, and emerging best practices.
-Each blog includes version-specific configurations tested with Elasticsearch 9.1.1 and provides upgrade guidance for evolving deployments.
+Each blog includes version-specific configurations tested with Elasticsearch 9.1.5 and provides upgrade guidance for evolving deployments.

 ## Community & Support